RupankarCh/my-notes/Windows/Windows Server Administration/readme.md

 **Iterative Query:** The DNS client sends a query to a DNS server and expects either a response with the **requested information or a referral to another DNS server** that might have the information.
 If the DNS server has the information, it responds with the requested data.

 **Recursive Query:** The DNS client sends a query to a DNS server and expects the DNS server to either provide the **requested information or handle the entire resolution process on behalf of the client**.
 The DNS server receiving the recursive query is responsible for either providing the requested information **from its cache** or contacting other DNS servers on the client's behalf to resolve the query

+## DNS Zone Transfer:
+A DNS zone transfer is a process where **data about a specific domain's DNS records is copied from one DNS server to another**.
+This is primarily used to keep multiple servers **synchronized and maintain redundancy in case one server goes down.**

+• **To replicate DNS records across multiple servers for redundancy and improved performance.**
+• To allow **changes made on one server (primary) to be automatically reflected on other servers (secondary).**
+• Full Zone Transfer (AXFR): **Transfers all records in the zone**, even if only one record has changed.
+• Incremental Zone Transfer (IXFR): **Transfers only the records that have changed since the last synchronization**.
+More efficient for frequent updates.